Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool calculates shale volume (Vshale) from gamma ray logs and lists the supported methods.
-This distinguishes it from sibling tools that perform other calculations.
+The description clearly states the tool calculates shale volume (Vshale) from gamma ray log, using a specific verb and resource.
+It lists available methods, distinguishing it from sibling calculation tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.